+Element of Remuneration Purpose and link to strategy Directors and to Operation Company, subject to shareholder Maximum Additionally, our Performance targets Directors and to align the interests of our Non- Executive Directors with those of our shareholders.
+Company, subject to shareholder approval if required.
 The Board is able to grant share options which permit phased vesting over the period.
 Currently, options awarded to new Directors become fully exercisable over three years while options awarded annually are exercisable on the first anniversary of the date of grant.
+Other vesting schedules may be adopted at the discretion of the Board.
 Any share options awarded will not be subject to performance conditions.
 Expected values are calculated in accordance with generally accepted methodologies based on Black-Scholes models.
+Additionally, our option scheme rules set a maximum limit on the grant of options to all participants of 8% of our initial issued share capital on the date of our IPO increased by 4% on each 30 June effective from 1 July 2016.